cyb3rdog/vector-oskr-notes/vector-sshfs.md

 1. Append the following line to `/etc/fstab`

-(To edit the file in *nano* editor, use `sudo nano /etc/fstab`)
+- To edit the file for example in *nano* editor, use `sudo nano /etc/fstab`
+- Append following line and save the file

 ```
 sshfs#root@192.168.xxx.xxx:/ /mnt/vector-XXXX      fuse    user,_netdev,auto_cache,reconnect,uid=1000,gid=1000,IdentityFile=/full/path/to/.ssh/id_rsa_Vector-XXXX,idmap=user,allow_other,transform_symlinks,follow_symlinks    0       2
 ```

-2) To Mount the Vector's filesystem do:
+2) To finally mount the Vector's filesystem do just:

 `sudo mount /mnt/vector-XXXX`

 ### B) Mounting directly with SSHFS

-Use either of the following commands to mount:
+Use the following command to mount:

 ```
 sudo sshfs -o allow_other,default_permissions,transform_symlinks,follow_symlinks,IdentityFile=/full/path/to/.ssh/id_rsa_Vector-XXXX root@192.168.xxx.xxx:/ /mnt/vector-XXXX/`
 ```
-(or when using an ssh alias just `sudo sshfs -o allow_other,default_permissions,transform_symlinks,follow_symlinks vector-XXXX:/ /mnt/vector-XXXX/`)
+(or when using an [ssh alias](https://github.com/cyb3rdog/vector-oskr-notes/blob/main/vector-ssh_alias.md) call just

+`sudo sshfs -o allow_other,default_permissions,transform_symlinks,follow_symlinks Vector-XXXX:/ /mnt/vector-XXXX/`)

-Other usefull switches that may improve the speed are *nolocalcaches*, *no_readahead*
+Other usefull switches that may improve the speed and performance are *nolocalcaches*, *no_readahead*

-## Unmount
+## Unmounting

 To unmount the Vector's filesystem use:

 `sudo umount /mnt/vector-XXXX`